NTIG-Uppsala/JIC-P.O.S/Documents/ApiDatabaseSetup.md

 # How to Set Up the API Database

 This document guides you through setting up the Database for the API.
+This guide assumes that you have MySQL installed on your system.

 ---